matomo-org/developer-documentation/docs/5.x/database-schema.md

 For a fully completed month we typically have approximately 30 archives for each day, 4 archives for each week and 1 archive for the month.
 Meaning you might see around 35 different archives per month per site or segment.
 Each of these archives then include multiple entries see above (typically 40-80 in a blob table and 10-30 in a numeric table).

 If you have say 10 sites and 10 segments, then you would have (10 + 10) * 35 = 700 archives.
 Again, each of these entries may contain a different number of entries per archive.
-If you have 10 sites with 10 global segments (applies to each sites) then there would be (10 + 10*10) * 35 = 3850 different archives.
+If you have 10 sites with 10 global segments (applies to each site) then there would be (10 + 10*10) * 35 = 3850 different archives.

 Additional archives will be stored when requesting data for a date range but these should be deleted again over time.
-The current month might store a lot more archive entries overall as the arichiving might be launched many times per day resulting in many invalidated archives.
+The current month might store a lot more archive entries overall as the archiving might be launched many times per day resulting in many invalidated archives.
 These should also be deleted automatically over time.

 ## Other data